 The incumbents’ trust towards successors, and vice versa, is an important criterion for successful succession.
 Mechanisms that may lead to trust in the successors’ abilities in one family business may not work in another.
 To ascertain whether the abilities of the next generation will fit in with the needs of the business, open discussion between owner-manager, potential successors and other family members is recommended.

 Lack of trust is one of the causes of problematic relational factors that cause conflicts and that obstruct successful succession.
 Trust is also positively related to the transfer of knowledge in succession that needs to be created, shared and transferred over time to create value to the family business.

 Interpersonal trust that is indigenous to family businesses stems from common heritage and can be sustained by fostering additional and complementary forms of trust.
 This additional trust is fostered through openness to outside influence, clear and transparent policies and strong communication.

 The evolution of trust in family businesses is different from that in non-family businesses.
 In non-family businesses, relationships, formal contracts and controls are initially used to start business relationships.
 These are gradually complemented with relationship-based trust.

 Initially in family businesses, relationships based on trust are central, however, as the business evolves, additional processes that engender competence and system trust become increasingly significant.
 A recommendation for family business leaders is to juxtapose processes typically linked with control, such as policy formation, with those associated with trust building, such as communication.
 Sustained levels of trust are key ingredients for emotional capital that is central in the success of every family business.

-Roberta Fenech is an associate consultant for EMCS and a lecturer at St Martin’s Institute of Information Technology.
+Roberta Fenech is an associate consultant for EMCS and also a lecturer at St Martin’s Institute of Information Technology.